expectedparrot/edsl/docs/results.rst

 *Agent* information:

 * **agent.agent_name**: This field is always included in any `Results` object.
 It contains a unique identifier for each `Agent` that can be specified when an agent is is created (`Agent(name=<name>, traits={<traits_dict>})`).
 If not specified, it is added automatically when results are generated (in the form `Agent_0`, etc.).
-* **agent.persona**: Each of the `traits` passed to an agent is represented in a columns of the results.
-Our example code created a "persona" trait for each of 2 agents, so our results include a "persona" column for this information.
-Each agent trait created has its own column in results.
-(The key for the trait in the traits dict should be a valid Python key.)
+* **agent.persona**: Each of the `traits` that we pass to an agent is represented in a column of the results.
+Our example code created a "persona" trait for each agent, so our results include a "persona" column for this information.
+Note that the keys for the traits dictionary should be a valid Python keys.
-For example, if we also specified an agent "persona" there would be a corresponding **agent.persona** column in the results.

 *Answer* information:

-* **answer.tomorrow**: The agent's answer to the `tomorrow` question.
+* **answer.feel**: Agent responses to the `feel` question.
-* **answer.yesterday**: The agent's answer to the `yesterday` question.
+* **answer.important**: Agent responses to the `important` question.
-* **answer.yesterday_comment**: An additional comment for the answer to the `yesterday` question.
+* **answer.important_comment**: Agent commentary on reponses to the `important` question.
-A comment field is automatically included for every question in a survey other than free text questions, to allow the LLM to optionally provide additional information about its response to the question.
+A comment field is automatically included for every question in a survey other than free text questions, to allow the agent to optionally provide additional information about its response to the question.
+* **answer.read**: Agent responses to the `read` question.
+* **answer.read_comment**: Agent commentary on responses to the `read` question.

+*Iteration* information:
+The `iteration` column shows the number of the run (`run(n=<integer>)`) for the combination of components used (scenarios, agents and models).

 *Model* information:
-Each of `model` columns is a modifiable parameter of the model used to generate a response.
+Each of `model` columns is a modifiable parameter of the models used to generate the responses.

 * **model.frequency_penalty**: The frequency penalty for the model.
 * **model.max_tokens**: The maximum number of tokens for the model.